clanquest/questbot/README.md

 # QuestBot

+This is a test change for the wiki tutorial.

 QuestBot is a Discord bot based on [discord.js](https://discord.js.org/) built to support the official [Clan Quest](https://clanquest.org/) Discord.
 The functionality is open to be appended to by all Clan Quest members.
 For instructors on how to do so, see below.

 ## Run the bot